Junie Help

 junie

-2. Type your prompt in the natural language.
+2. Type your prompt in the natural language, for example:

 > find the files in this project that handle log error descriptions